pgrange/nix-haskell-dev-vm/README.md

 ```
 $ cd packer
-$ packer build build.json
+$ packer build build.json -var 'gcp_account_file=xxx' -var 'gcp_project_id=zzz'
 ... <takes some time>
 ```

+The [builder](https://www.packer.io/docs/templates/builders) depends on two user variables that tells packer how to authenticate to GCP and which project to run the builder in.
 This base image will be named `dev-<timestamp>` and available for use once the build finishes.
 The configuration of the image is done using script [build-env.sh](./packer/build-env.sh).

 ## Deploying the VM